 To apply to the EU Settlement Scheme, people need to fill in a form online, via post or by using a smartphone app.

-However, people who use Apple phones won't be able to use the app as it only works on Android phones.
+However, people who use Apple phones can't use the app as it only works on Android phones - the government say they are working to change this.

 Applicants will need proof of three things: